kuujo/vertigo/README.md

 [Javascript][vertigo-js] | [Python][vertigo-python]

-**Vertigo 0.7.0-beta2 has been released!**

-**Note: due to Hazelcast dependencies Vertigo 0.7.0-beta2 requires Vert.x 2.1** which hasn't yet been released at the time of this note.

 Vertigo is a durable polyglot event processing framework built on the [Vert.x](http://vertx.io/) application platform.
 Combining concepts of cutting-edge [real-time systems](http://storm.incubator.apache.org/) and